Skip to content

 Why a hand wash beats a tunnel brush

 Automatic tunnel washes clean with brushes or cloth strips that touched hundreds of cars before yours.
 Whatever grit those cars carried is embedded in the material, and it drags across your paint at machine speed.
 That’s where the fine spiderweb swirling you notice in direct sunlight comes from — not one bad wash, but dozens of cheap ones.
+That trade is easy to see along the US-80 corridor, where the tunnels cluster — it’s why so many of our Forney customers are drivers done with the drive-through habit.

 Our method is the two-bucket hand wash.
 One bucket holds pH-balanced soap; the other is rinse water with a grit guard at the bottom.
 The mitt gets rinsed after every panel, so the dirt that comes off your hood never gets rubbed into your doors.
 We finish with a spray sealant that leaves a hydrophobic finish — water beads instead of spotting, and dust has a harder time sticking between visits.